XRPLF/xrpl-dev-portal/content/tutorials/manage-the-clio-server/install-clio-on-ubuntu.md

 This page describes the recommended instructions for installing the latest stable version of Clio on **Ubuntu Linux 20.04 or higher** using the [`apt`](https://ubuntu.com/server/docs) utility.

 These instructions install a binary that has been compiled by Ripple.
+For instructions on how to build Clio from source, see the [Clio source code repository](https://github.com/XRPLF/clio).

 ## Prerequisites

 Before you install Clio, you must meet the following requirements.

-1. Ensure that your system meets the [system requirements](system-requirements.html).
+- Ensure that your system meets the [system requirements](system-requirements.html).

-    **Note:** Clio uses Cassandra as the database and the disk requirements for Clio are lower than the requirements for `rippled` as the data will not be stored on your local disk.
+    **Note:** Clio has the same system requirements as the `rippled` server, except Clio needs less disk space to store the same amount of ledger history.

-2. A compatible version of CMake must be installed.
+-  You need compatible versions of CMake and Boost.
 Clio requires C++20 and Boost 1.75.0 or higher.

-3. Access to a Cassandra cluster that is running locally or remote.
-You can choose to install and configure a Cassandra cluster manually by following the installation instructions, or run Cassandra on a Docker container using the following commands.
+- Access to a Cassandra cluster that is running locally or remote.
+You can choose to install and configure a Cassandra cluster manually by following the [Cassandra installation instructions](https://cassandra.apache.org/doc/latest/cassandra/getting_started/installing.html), or run Cassandra on a Docker container using one of the following commands.

-    1. If you choose to persist Clio data, run Cassandra in a Docker container and specify an empty directory to store Clio data:
+    -  If you choose to persist Clio data, run Cassandra in a Docker container and specify an empty directory to store Clio data:

             docker run --rm -it --network=host --name cassandra  -v $PWD/cassandra_data:/var/lib/ cassandra cassandra:4.0.4

-    2. If you do not wish to persist Clio data, run the following command:
+    - If you do not wish to persist Clio data, run the following command:

             docker run --rm -it --network=host --name cassandra cassandra:4.0.4

-5. In order to run Clio, you also need to run one or more `rippled` servers in [P2P mode](install-rippled.html).
-The `rippled` servers can either be local or remote.
-Ensure that you have at least one `rippled` server running in P2P mode.
+- You need gRPC access to one or more `rippled` servers in [P2P mode](install-rippled.html).
+The `rippled` servers can either be local or remote, but you must trust them.
+The most reliable way to do this is to [install `rippled` yourself](install-rippled.html).

 ## Installation Steps